Nextflow-Cloud/sso-system/README.md

 To start the container, run `docker compose up -d` (with sudo as necessary).

 ### Run without Docker
 Although Docker is the preferred method of running the server, you can do so without Docker as well.
-You will need to run your own MongoDB instance or obtain a cluster.
+You will need to run a MongoDB instance separately or obtain a cluster.

 Before running, you should populate the environment variables with the following:
 * `MONGODB_URI`: URI pointing to the MongoDB instance or cluster.